ksclarke/solr-iso639-filter/README.md

     mvn install

 This will build the filter for Solr 4.4.0.
-If you want to build for another version of Solr you can add `-Dsolr.version` as an argument; for instance:
+If you want to build for another version of Solr you can supply that version as an argument to the build; for instance:

     mvn -Dsolr.version=4.2.0 install